Non-canonical base pairing: Subdivision of families

+Rigid-body parameter relationships

 The bonds between various bases are well defined because of their rigid and planar shape.
 The spatial interactions between the two bases can be classified in 6 rigid-body parameters or intra-base pair parameters (3 translational, 3 rotational) as shown in Figure 4.
 These parameters describe the base pairs' three dimensional conformation.

 The three translational arrangements are known as shear, stretch, and stagger.
 These three parameters are directly related to the proximity and direction of the hydrogen bonds.
 The rotational arrangements are buckle, propeller, and opening.
 Rotational arrangements relate to the non-planar confirmation (as compared to the ideal coplanar geometry).
 Intra-base pair parameters are used to determine the structure and stabilities of non-canonical base pairs and were originally created for the base pairings in DNA, but were found to also fit the non-canonical base models.